Monday, March 16, 2026

 —Mary Clearman Blew, author of Jackalope Dreams and Ruby Dreams of Janis Joplin

-He has taught creative writing at University of Iowa as a graduate student, introduction to literature at Oregon State, and advanced fiction writing for seniors at Boise State.
 Ryan was a Tennessee Williams Scholar at Sewanee, and led discussions of A Farewell to Arms for NEA's Big Read in Boise.
 He has received grants from Oregon Regional Arts and the Idaho Humanities Council.
-His stories appear in Antioch Review, Alaska Quarterly, Crab Orchard, Image,
+His stories appear in Antioch Review, Alaska Quarterly, Crab Orchard, Image, and Quick Fiction.
+His novel KARMINA was a finalist for the 2024 Tucson Festival of Books Literary Awards.

 Since he was nervous in front of large classes, he was surprised to find that he was a popular teacher at OSU.
 The students, most from Eastern Oregon, were more alert and independent than he'd seen at other colleges.